The Direct-Coupled Cathode Follower

 along it, although somewhere in the middle is usual, in this case -1.5V (green dot), making the

-quiescent anode voltage about 195V.
+idle anode voltage about 195V.
 This is the first reason why the circuit is badly designed;

 The load line below is for the cathode follower.
 Remember, the x-axis shows anode-to-cathode